Synares/Andorid-API-Handler/README.md

 **Instructions:**

-- Download project as a zip and extract.
+- Download the project as a zip and extract.
-- Import "datahandler" package/folder as module.
+- Import "datahandler" package/folder as a module.
-- Make sure to have include this line in settings.gradle file:
+- Make sure to include this line in settings.gradle file:

 `	include ':datahandler' `

-- Add this line in your app level build.gradle:
+- Add this line in your app-level build.gradle:

 `	implementation project(path: ':datahandler')`